svgdotjs/svg.textmorph.js/README.md

 # svg.textmorphing.js

-A plugin for the [svgjs](https://github.com/wout/svg.js) library to enable text morphing / animation
+A plugin for the [svgjs](https://github.com/wout/svg.js) library to enable text morphing / animation.
+This plugin depends on [svg.pathmorphing.js](https://github.com/fuzzyma/svg.pathmorphing.js).

 In order to morph text, we have to convert the text to paths.